 Global financial and market conditions in the region have improved notably on the back of deeper policy commitments, renewed monetary stimulus, and continued liquidity support through the first half of 2013.
 Despite reduced tail risks and enhanced confidence, global economic prospects remain subdued.
-The International Monetary Fund warns a threespeed global recovery, highlighting that the prolonged debt crisis in the euro area has spilled over and affected not only the peripheral but also several core economies.
+The International Monetary Fund warns a three-speed global recovery, highlighting that the prolonged debt crisis in the euro area has spilled over and affected not only the peripheral but also several core economies.
 The World Bank revised down its global growth outlook, warning that the large developing economies will not experience the same boom as before and will have to focus on structural reforms to keep expanding.
 The recent volatility of capital flows and financial markets in the Asia-Pacific region is a cause for concern.
 Across the region, further policy actions are required to sustain continued economic recovery.

-Against this background, ABAC adopted the theme "Partnership, Resilience and Bridges to Growth" which addressed the following priorities:
+Against this background, ABAC adopted theme "Partnership, Resilience and Bridges to Growth", which addresses the following priorities:

-- deepening regional economic integration - promoting infrastructure growth and sustainable development - fostering small, medium and micro-enterprise (SMME) development and entrepreneurship - promoting the development and integration of financial markets
+- deepening regional economic integration - promoting infrastructure growth and sustainable development - fostering SMME development and entrepreneurship - promoting the development and integration of financial markets